In-person event

 Sarah Pullin is the Global Director of Knowledge at Baker McKenzie and part of the global leadership team.
 She leads a function of knowledge lawyers, KM managers, information & research teams, global Knowledge experts, four offshore Knowledge teams and KM systems & tools in support of the Firm’s clients and business strategy.
 Sarah qualified and practiced as a lawyer and has spent over 20 years managing and leading all aspects of Knowledge.

-Carolyn Austin, Director of Knowledge and Practice Support (K&L Gates)
+Director of Knowledge and Practice Support at K&L Gates

 Carolyn is the Director of Knowledge and Practice Support at K&L Gates in Australia, with a passion for legal innovation and knowledge management.
 At K&L Gates, Carolyn leads a team of Australian legal practitioners and specialist technicians focused on creating innovative approaches to client service delivery through sustainable knowledge management, process improvement and digital adoption.